armory/documentation/_spinnaker/operator.md

 $ kubectl -n <namespace> delete spinnakerservice spinnaker
 ```

-# Migrating from halyard to Operator
+# Migrating from Halyard to Operator

-If you have a current spinnaker instance installed via halyard, you can use this guide to take the existing
+If you have a current spinnaker instance installed via Halyard, you can use this guide to take the existing
 configuration files and start using operator.

-The migration process from halyard to Operator can be completed in 7 steps:
+The migration process from Halyard to Operator can be completed in 7 steps:

 1. To get started, install Spinnaker Operator.
 2. Export Spinnaker configuration.